Adding a WiFi signal to a device that only has an Ethernet port can be done with an adapter that converts the signal to wireless.

 Wireless-AC works in the 5GHz band and has much faster data transfer speeds compared to Wireless-N.

-It is backward compatible with older protocols so will work in most any network.
+It is backward compatible with older protocols so will work in almost any network.

 Using an Ethernet to wireless adapter can be handy in many scenarios.